Sam Tobin-Hochstadt

 [ PDF | Proceedings ]

-In collaboration with Mozilla Research and ECMA Technical Committee 39, I am working on the next version of the JavaScript language, focusing on making JavaScript an effective language for building large-scale web applications.
+I have collaborated with industry partners on programming language design and implementation.
+In collaboration with Mozilla Research and ECMA Technical Committee 39, I worked on the next version of the JavaScript language, focusing on making JavaScript an effective language for building large-scale web applications.
+I also worked with Sun Labs Programming Language Research Group to develop Fortress, a new language for high-performance, multicore and scientific computing.

 Papers